cchauve/PlasBin-flow/code/README.md

 GC bin				Index of GC content interval associated with the plasmid bin Contigs				Comma-separated list of contigs associated with plasmid bin along with their multiplicities
 ```
-Thus a typical line in an output file from PlasBin-flow looks as follows:
+Thus a line in an output file from PlasBin-flow is as follows:
 ```
 #Pls_ID	Flow	GC_bin		Contigs
 P1	2.5	0.4-0.45	a:2,b:3,c:2,d:1